 If you want more of a challenge, I recommend taking the Castle Rock trail, which runs parallel to the other trail for a while.
-It’s more difficult and extremely rocky, but it’s also my absolutely favorite trail (so far) in the park.
+It's more difficult and very rocky, but it’s also my absolutely favorite trail (so far) in the park.

 If you take the Castle Rock trail, you’ll meet up with the Grandview Rim trail after about a half-mile, and continue onto it for the rest of the hike.